 In the first place, the institutional and social panorama of the aforementioned cases allows the opening of prosecutions, and in certain cases, try and convict government officials.
 This is due to two variables.
 On one hand, the institutional mechanisms for investigating and trying officials were effective, which shows that when there is political will for the oversight of officials, there are results.
 In general, except in the Guatemala case, the standard national system has carried out the prosecutions.
 Sometimes, when the officials have immunity, the state has begun impeachment processes, that is to say, prosecution through Congress.
 For example, Panama used this procedure to sanction the Supreme Court judges.

 On the other hand, the social context in which these cases have come to light has generated widespread outrage and citizen mobilization that encourage the trials.
 In a region as unequal as Latin America, defrauding the tax system or peddling influences for unfair financial gain by people who already earn among the highest salaries has resulted in a significant social repudiation.
 Even more if it implies embezzling from the health system which serves every citizen.
 Perhaps because of this, especially in certain countries, the use of social networks by citizens and their constant mobilization in the public sphere, has resulted in greater pressure to continue the prosecutions.

 Also in the majority of the countries no branch of government is exempt from corruption scandals.
 It is quite striking that in various countries ex-presidents, ministers, judges, and politicians are being tried at the same time.
 As such, there is no state power that is too big to fail!

-*Carolina Villadiego Burbano is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Carolina Villadiego Burbano is a researcher at the Center for Law, Justice and Society (Dejusticia).